 Based on fiscal year 2024 data, AA Mission Acquisition Corp.
 (AAM) had $418K in cash against an annual operating cash burn of $683K.
 This gives an estimated cash runway of approximately 7 months at the current burn rate.
 Cash runway measures how long a company can continue operating before running out of cash, assuming no additional funding.

-Why is AA Mission Acquisition Corp.'s debt-to-equity ratio negative or unusual?
+Why is AA Mission Acquisition Corp.'s debt-to-equity ratio negative or not reported?

 AA Mission Acquisition Corp.
-(AAM) has negative shareholder equity of -$8.6M as of fiscal year 2024, which causes the debt-to-equity ratio to appear negative or not meaningful.
+(AAM) has negative shareholder equity of -$8.6M as of fiscal year 2024, so no debt-to-equity ratio is reported: dividing debt by equity that is not positive produces a number that cannot be read as leverage.
 This can occur when accumulated losses exceed invested capital, or after large share buyback programs.
 Other solvency metrics like the current ratio or interest coverage may be more informative.

 Are AA Mission Acquisition Corp.'s earnings high quality?

-AA Mission Acquisition Corp.
-(AAM) has an earnings quality ratio of -0.12x, considered low quality (accrual-driven).
+For every $1 of reported earnings, AA Mission Acquisition Corp.
+(AAM) used $0.12 of operating cash (-$683K OCF vs $5.9M net income).
+Earnings that no cash stands behind rest on accounting accruals, which cannot be repeated indefinitely.
 This ratio compares operating cash flow to net income.
 A ratio above 1.0x means the company generates more cash than its reported earnings, indicating sustainable, cash-backed profits.
 Ratios below 1.0x suggest earnings rely on accounting accruals rather than actual cash generation.
 Learn more in our complete guide to financial health indicators.